 If you share an event page via the methods described below from a non-password protected calendar link, there is no link back from the event page to the originating calendar.
 This means no calendar details are shared; viewers see only the details of the specific event.

-You can share events that have images in them – it’s free to insert images or files that are stored elsewhere on the internet into a Teamup event.
+You can share events that have images in them: it’s free to insert images or files that are stored elsewhere to a Teamup event.
 For example, a picture of goods delivered, an event brochure, or a floor plan in a .pdf file for a technician to perform a plumbing job at a client site.

-You can share a meeting agenda by sending the event URL to all participants.
-They will always see the latest agenda whenever they open the event page, with all relevant documents linked on one page.
+Event pages are automatically updated whenever you update the event on your calendar.
+For example, you can share a meeting agenda by sending the event page link to all participants.
+As you update the event agenda in your calendar, the event page will repopulate with the latest changes.
+Participants will always see the latest agenda when they open the event page, with all relevant documents linked on one page.

 How to share an event as a webpage

 In the event viewer/editor, click the Share button, then select As page: